gajus/eslint-plugin-jsdoc/README.md

   containing both JavaScript and TypeScript, you can also use [`overrides`](https://eslint.org/docs/user-guide/configuring).
 You may also set to `"permissive"` to try to be as accommodating to any of the styles, but this is not recommended.
   Currently is used for the following:
-  - Determine valid tags for `check-tag-names`
+  - Determine valid tags and aliases for `check-tag-names`
   - Only check `@template` in `no-undefined-types` for types in "closure" and "typescript" modes
   - For type-checking rules, determine which tags will be checked for types